Guide

 • use browserslist where tooling supports it

-• prefer feature support over version support
+• prefer feature support over version support—for CSS, JS, and APIs

 • progressively enhance instead of forcing equality